ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/_sources/projects/nri/update2.md

 In this family, there is a marriage among relatives.
 There exist a couple who are cousins, meaning that they are descended from the same common ancestor.
 Exact individual id numbers are not shown to protect privacy.
 According to our analysis, Plink and King were giving interesting results whenever the individuals in the pairwise relationship are connected to this consanguineous couple in some ways, such as the children of this couple, the cousins of this couple, etc. We will be referring to this couple in the analysis below.

+We decided to use bar graphs since our overarching goal was to explore the data and analyze what possible patterns exist in the data visually.
+We chose graphs based on our curiosity on how different visuals might lead to different results.
+Based on our findings, we have learned that there are other graphs that might be more appropriate (such as box plots) and we plan to explore those in future analysis.

 ![](task1_figs/MeanStd_Comparison.png)

 **Figure 1.
 Comparison of Mean Based on Software Output**

+* Goal:
+    * To see how the mean of outputs of Plink and King for each coefficient compare with the theoretical values produced by Kinship2
+    * Black error lines on the graph represent the standard deviation
+* Key findings:
+    * Outputs of all 16 relationship coefficients vary based on the software
+    * Mean of the values from King are closer to theoretical than Plink (for the most part)
-This graph visualizes how the outputs of all 16 relationship coefficients vary based on the different softwares.
-The goal was to see how the mean of outputs of the Plink software and King software for each coefficient compare with the theoretical values produced by Kinship2.
-The black error lines on the graph represent the standard deviation.
-The coefficient of relatedness 0.53125 does not have a standard deviation line because amongst that coefficient, all of the values produced were very similar to each other.
+    * 0.53125 does not have a standard deviation line because amongst that coefficient which makes sense since all of the values produced were very similar to each other

 ![](task1_figs/Absolute_Diff.png)

 **Figure 2.
 Absolute Difference of Mean Compared to Kinship2 Based on Software Output**

+* Goal:
+    * To see how much difference there is between King and Plink based on the coefficient of relatedness (using absolute difference)
+* Math:
+    * diff_plink_kinship2 = abs(kinship2coef - plink_mean)
+    * diff_king_kinship2 = abs(kinship2coef - king_mean)
+* Key findings:
-Based on this graph, it is clear that King produced results which had a smaller difference from the theoretical value compared to Plink (except for when the coefficient of relatedness is 0.15625).
-The 0.15625 coefficient seems to cover most relations involving the couple who are cousins.
-For example, looking at the pair including the child of this couple with any of their cousins results in this relatedness value.
-The coefficient relatedness value 0.53125 produced King/Plink values whose difference was fairly close to each other.
-This value represents and parent offspring relationship under the couple who are also cousins.
+    * King produced results which had a smaller difference from the theoretical value compared to Plink (except for when the coefficient of relatedness is 0.15625)
+    *  0.15625 coefficient covers most relationships involving the couple who are cousins
+        * Ex: The pair including the child of this couple with any of their cousins results in this relatedness value
+    * 0.53125 produced King/Plink values whose difference was fairly close to each other
+        * Represents the parent offspring relationship under the couple who are also cousins

 ![](task1_figs/Percent_Diff.png)

 **Figure 3.
 Percent Difference of Mean Compared to Kinship2 Based on Software Output**

-In addition to the absolute difference, we calculated the percent difference.
-This allowed us to visualize the differences between what King and Plink produced, irrespective of the Kinship2 theoretical value.
-This graph shows how the percent of difference between King and Plink with some coefficients is more drastic and obvious in some coefficients over others.
-In order to get more insights, we sorted the graph so that the coefficients are ordered based on an increase in difference (see Figure 4 below).
+* Goal:
+    * To see how much difference there is between King and Plink based on the coefficient of relatedness (using percent difference)
+* Math:
+    * plink_percent_diff = (diff_plink_kinship2 / kinship2coef)
+    * king_percent_diff = (diff_king_kinship2 / kinship2coef)
+* Key findings:
+    * Difference between King and Plink varies a lot
+    * Graph does not directly give a lot of info and therefore we wanted to explore it further by sorting it by difference

 ![](task1_figs/Sorted_Percent_Diff.png)

 **Figure 4.
 Sorted Percent Difference of Mean Compared to Kinship2 Based on Software Output**

+* Goal:
+    * Sorted Figure 3 to see if there is any pattern with regards to how King/Plink differ
+* Math:
+    * Sorted by difference between percent difference: abs(plink_percent_diff - king_percent_diff)
+* Key findings:
-We found a pattern where the closer relationships (such as parent/offspring and siblings) had much more similar King/Plink values compared to more distant relationships (like an individual with their great-aunt).
-There are certain coefficients that do not fall in this pattern (such as 0.3123 having a smaller difference than 0.5625).
-We hypothesize that considering how the differences between King and Plink are very small with the coefficients that are slightly out of order, it might be negligible.
-This is something that we need to keep in mind when working with the software later and also hopefully dive into deeper so we can test our hypothesis.
+    * Closer relationships (like parent/offspring and siblings) had much more similar values compared to more distant relationships (like an individual with their great-aunt)
+    * Certain coefficients do not fall in this pattern (such as 0.3123 having a smaller difference than 0.5625)
+    * Our hypothesis: Considering how the differences between King and Plink are very small with the coefficients that are slightly out of order, it might be negligible
+        * Something to keep in mind when working with the software later

 ![](task1_figs/0.5Group_Comparison.png)

 **Figure 5.
 Comparison of Mean Based on Software Output (0.5 Relationship)**

-Because the coefficient 0.5 comprises of both parent/offspring relationship and a sibling relationship, we split it up based on each category.
-We did not split other coefficients that are shared between different relationships because 0.5 is very closely related and therefore, impacts our findings more.
-Because both parent/offspring and sibling relationship are very common, we wanted to split them to further analyze the software's behavior on both in order to go deeper on the outputs of the software.
-We found that the values produced by Kinship2, Plink, and King were are more similar for parent/offspring than that for siblings.
+* Goal:
+    * To split parent/offspring and siblings since they share the same coefficient and both are very close relationships
+    * Other coefficients not split since 0.5 is very closely related and impacts our findings more
+* Key findings:
+    * Values produced by Kinship2, Plink, and King were are more similar for parent/offspring than that for siblings

 ## Visualization